 1. Look at each picture and fill in the blank with the correct word that names the item shown.

-2. Fill in the blank spaces with the correct missing letters to complete each word.
-Use the pictures or clues to help you figure out which letters are missing.
+2. Complete each word by filling in the missing letters.
+Use the pictures as clues to help you decide which letters are missing.

 Matching Things in the Living Room Worksheets

-Match each item in the living room to the correct word by drawing a line between the picture and its name.
-Look at each image carefully and think about what the item is called.
+Match each living room item to the correct word by drawing a line between the picture and its name.
+Look carefully at each image and think about what the item is called.

 Things in the Living Room Word Search

-Find and circle the names of common items found in the living room hidden in the puzzle.
-Words may be placed horizontally, vertically, or diagonally.
+Find and circle the names of common living room items hidden in the puzzle.
+Words may appear horizontally, vertically, or diagonally.

 How to Use “In the Living Room” Worksheets at Home and School